 by Texas Homesteader ~

-Everyone knows that spaghetti is a simple yet delicious meal.
+Everyone knows that spaghetti is a simple yet delicious one-pot meal.
 But, you know, sometimes you want something with a little more zing.
 A little something different.
 You know, just a little more excitement.

 How about giving plain ole spaghetti a facelift?
 How about giving it a taco theme for a little Mexican flair?